roytang/blog/content/quotes/tic.md

 ### 661

-<hunter> it was funny
+&lt;hunter&gt; it was funny

-<hunter> naalala ko lang because i had to kill a session
+&lt;hunter&gt; naalala ko lang because i had to kill a session

 ---